-Daily Words of God | "God Himself, the Unique III" | Excerpt 129
+Daily Words of God: Knowing God | Excerpt 129

 March 3, 2021

-Death: The Sixth Juncture
+The Sixth Juncture: Death

 1. Only the Creator Holds the Power of Life and Death Over Man

-2. One Who Does Not Know the Creator’s Sovereignty Will Be Dogged by the Fear of Death
+2. One Who Does Not Know the Creator’s Sovereignty Will Be Haunted by the Fear of Death

 When one feels one’s body deteriorating, when one senses that one is drawing nearer to death, one feels a vague dread, an inexpressible fear.
-Fear of death makes one feel ever more lonely and helpless, and at this point one asks oneself: Where did man come from?
+Fear of death makes one feel ever lonelier and more helpless, and at this point, one asks oneself: Where did man come from?
 Where is man going?
-Is this how man is going to die, with his life having breezed past him?
+Is this how man dies, with his life having rushed past him?
 Is this the period that marks the end of man’s life?
 What, in the end, is the meaning of life?
 What is life worth, after all?
 Is it about fame and fortune?
 Is it about raising a family? … Regardless of whether one has thought about these specific questions, regardless of how deeply one fears death, in the depths of every person’s heart there is always a desire to probe the mysteries, a feeling of incomprehension about life, and mixed in with these, sentimentality about the world, a reluctance to leave.
-Perhaps no one can clearly articulate what it is that man fears, what it is that man wants to probe into, what it is that he is sentimental about and what he is reluctant to leave behind …
+Perhaps no one can clearly articulate what it is that man fears, what it is that man seeks, what it is that he is sentimental about and what he is reluctant to leave behind …